 Overall, we are so grateful for our team’s vulnerability and engagement this summer!
 D&I awareness is so valuable but knowing our team found it important and is eager to act on it is even more exciting!

 With D&I, the learning never stops, but don’t let that intimidate you!
 A lot of this learning involves simply being open to and respecting other people’s perspectives.
 Here are three general steps to help you create a more diverse and inclusive workplace.

 - Keep learning and growing – If leading your own D&I initiatives isn’t in the cards right now, watch videos or sign up for different webinars.
 The goal of D&I is to increase awareness of different groups, eliminate stereotypes, and reduce biases.
 So, if you don’t have that knowledge internally seek it out.
 Also, as you start growing your team, try to ensure your final candidates are ones who share these values and will want to support future D&I initiatives.

 - Open internal communication – By focusing on improving employee communication and interpersonal skills, we can begin to break down social barriers and equalize participation among employees.
 Let hearing all voices be the norm in your workplace!

 - Create a brave environment – Opening up that internal communication so all voices can comfortably be heard can, in turn, help promote trust.
 It can also help you in providing accurate and strong support to your employees.
 Inclusion isn’t about just having diverse people in your organization, but also making them feel welcomed and valued!

 We are continuing to develop ways we can keep our team accountable for implementing these practices and researching new topics to cover.
-We hope we can inspire and help you as your company develops their own D&I initiatves.
+We hope we can inspire and help you as your company develops their own D&I initiatives.
 As a way to continue our commitment to D&I, we are also going to keep posting D&I blogs.
-Subscribe to our email list and follow us on LinkedIn so you don’t miss a post!
+Subscribe to our email list below and follow us on LinkedIn so you don’t miss a post!